Identify your skills and employment goals:

 - Consider using social media such as LinkedIn to expand your network and job opportunities.

 - Explore private sector contractors and non-government organizations to broaden your employment options.

 Learn about non-competitive eligibility (NCE) and the federal hiring process:

 - NCE is a special hiring authority through which Appointment Eligible Family Members (AEFMs) can be appointed to federal positions without competing with the general public.

-- FLO’s NCE webpage contains information about eligibility, regulations, and the NCE Registry.
+- FLO’s NCE webpage contains information about eligibility, regulations, and FAQs.

 - Ensure that you have the necessary documents for verifying your NCE: personnel actions (first and last SF-50s), the most recent EPR (Employee Performance Report, JF-57) and NCE verification letter from HR.